CBIIT/R-cometsAnalytics/Tutorial/docs/02-stepbystep.md

 ### Metabolites
-The _Metabolites_ sheet contains the meta-data related to the metabolite annotations, where the metabolites are the rows.
-This sheet requires two input columns: “metabid” and “metabolite_name”.
+The __*Metabolites*__ sheet contains the meta-data related to the metabolite annotations, where the metabolites are the rows.
+This sheet requires two input columns: __metabid__ and __metabolite_name__.
 Additional columns are helpful in the harmonization of metabolites.
-There are no restrictions on the names of the helpful columns, except HMDB ID and COMP ID should be named "HMDB_ID" and "COMP_ID".
+There are no restrictions on the names of the helpful columns, except HMDB ID and COMP ID should be named __HMDB_ID__ and __COMP_ID__.
 Additional meta-data include chemical pathways, alternate names, database IDs (HMDB, PubChem, etc.), mass/charge, retention times, etc. This meta-information is important as we are continuously updating the harmonization of metabolite names across studies and platforms.
-Importantly, the metabolite IDs in the “metabid” column are required to match the metabolite IDs used in the metabolite abundance matrix (sheet _SubjectMetabolites_).
+Importantly, the metabolite IDs in the __metabid__ column are required to match the metabolite IDs used in the metabolite abundance matrix (sheet __*SubjectMetabolites*__).

-<span class='textintro'>The _Metabolites_ sheet contains the meta-data for metabolites used for harmonization.</span>
+<span class='textintro'>The __*Metabolites*__ sheet contains the meta-data for metabolites used for harmonization.</span>

 <div class="marginnote">
 <span class='texta'>**a. metabid**</span> is the name of the metabolites which may be different than the chemical ID with the non-standard characters.
-This is a required field to denote the metabolite columns in _SubjectMetabolites_ sheet.
+This is a required field to denote the metabolite columns in __*SubjectMetabolites*__ sheet.

 <span class='textb'>**b. metabolite_name** </span> is a required field to denote the biochemical name of the metabolite, with all the non-standard characters.